 The implications of this study

 This study could have a profound impact on how quickly we return to normality.
-Once we have demonstrated that our initial set of six trained dogs are capable of reliably identifying people infected with the coronavirus as, this non-invasive testing approach can then be scaled up significantly and rapidly.
+By demonstrating that the six dogs are capable of accurately detecting the odour of COVID-19, this non-invasive testing approach can then be scaled up significantly and rapidly.

-Several trained dogs would be able to screen thousands of travellers each day at airports, identifying individuals who may require an additional test for confirmation or advised to self-isolate.
+Dogs could screen travellers at airports, identifying individuals who may require an additional test for confirmation or advised to self-isolate.
 This would allow the UK to further re-open its borders to international travel, with authorities confident that asymptomatic passengers can be quickly and effectively identified on arrival.